-Interior decorating is more and more becoming a technology based process.
+Interior decorating is truly a technology based process these days.
 And this is all good when it comes to searching for resources (or designers!) that may not be right in our own back yards.
 But, there is a real problem with technology and picking paint colors.
-It just shouldn’t be left to computer screens, iPhone apps or even the pages of a magazine.
+It just shouldn’t be left to computer screens, cellphone apps or even the pages of a magazine.
 In other words, if you see a color you love, don’t assume it will look at all in person how it looks in the image.

 Take, for instance, the image above.
 This is probably the third post I’ve shared this image in because I love it so much.
 The pink paint color in the bathroom is listed as Farrow & Ball’s “Setting Plaster”.
 After painting much of my own cottage a much deeper and brighter shade of pink, I was having second thoughts.

 And started obsessing over the color to the point where I decided to search for other spaces that have used this beautiful paler shade of pink.
 What I found was fascinating and perfectly illustrates the problem with technology – in other words, how images are digitized and how different screens render the colors differently.

 As you can see – all of these images show a different shade of pink.
 Some are a little muddy like the fireplace image above and others are show a much clearer hue, as in the photo right above.

 The color is back to being a little more muted in the space above – possibly because it’s been painted on a plaster wall.